PUBLICATIONS BY SCHOOL ASSOCIATES

 We are now the sole publishers of the whole series of PATTERNS OF FASHION books since we gained the publication rights in May 2020.
 The old editions by Macmillan Publishing are now out of print.
 At the moment we are preparing new colour editions of volumes 1, 2, 3 and 4.
 They will be available for sale next year on roughly the following dates –

-PATTERNS OF FASHION 1 – Early Spring 2021
+PATTERNS OF FASHION 1 – Late Spring 2021

 Our new publication ‘HEADWEAR: Hats, Bonnets and Caps from the Hopkins Collection c.1700-1955’ by Alan and Vanessa Hopkins was published on 12th March 2020 and it is now available in the BOOKS section of the shop, as are the other two books in the series – ‘WAISTCOATS‘ and ‘FOOTWEAR‘.